ika-rwth-aachen/carlos/data-driven-development/README.md

 >[!NOTE]
 > **Background**: The *data-driven development* use case covers development processes using large amounts of data, which are not effectively obtainable in real-world settings, thus motivating simulations.
 For many applications, simulative data can be sufficiently accurate to be integrated into the data-driven development process.
 This includes training data for machine learning algorithms but also closed-loop reinforcement learning.
 Potentially interesting data includes raw sensor but also dynamic vehicle data in a wide variety at large scale.
 Simulations additionally enable data generation beyond the physical limits of vehicle dynamics or sensor configurations.
 To accumulate large amounts of data, relevant simulation parameters can be automatically sampled along different dimensions.
 Subsequently, automation and parallelization empower a cost-effective execution of multiple simulations, especially when using already established orchestration tools.

+The subsequent demonstration showcases rapid *data driven development* and specifically addresses the following requirements:
+- high simulation **fidelity**
+- flexibility and containerization
+- automation and scalability

 ## Getting Started

 > [!IMPORTANT]
 > Make sure that all [system requirements](../utils/requirements.md) are fulfilled.
-> Additionally, a python installation is required on the host for this use case.
+> Additionally, a Python installation is required on the host for this use case.
 We recommend using [conda](https://docs.conda.io/projects/conda/en/stable/index.html).

 Install and activate the conda environment: